Templates

 - Open the relevant test case or suite in Edit mode

-- Select the needed template in the Use Template dropdown
+- Select the needed template in the Use Template dropdown or keep a default one

 - Confirm your selection - the template will be applied to the current item